Where To Eat And Drink During A Snowstorm

 Sometimes, you love the snow.
-Typically, this happens when winter has just started, and all of the holiday ads trick you into thinking snow is a pre-requisite to getting a new Lexus, and the sight of a dusting on Boston Common makes you want to drop whatever you’re doing to sip on something warm and potentially alcoholic next to a fire.
-But around mid-January, the holiday spirit wears off and the snow on the Common turns into an abstract ice sculpture made of frozen mud and discarded hot dog wrappers.
+Typically, this happens when winter has just started, the holiday ads have you convinced that snow is a pre-requisite to getting a new Lexus, and the sight of a dusting on Boston Common makes you want to drop whatever you’re doing to sip on something warm and alcoholic next to a fire.
+But things change by mid-January, when the holiday spirit wears off and the snow on the Common turns into an abstract ice sculpture made of frozen mud and discarded hot dog wrappers.

 When it comes to storm-preparedness, bread and water are overrated.
 All you really need is a fireplace, a drink, and some oysters.
-The Red House in Harvard Square has all of those things in a building that looks like an 19th century farmhouse.
-It doesn’t hurt that the oysters are 2-for-$1 every day between 6 and 9pm, either.
+The Red House in Harvard Square has all of those things in a building that looks like a 19th-century farmhouse.

 Publico in Southie is normally a Mexican-ish restaurant that does a decent brunch on the weekend, but during the winter they turn their atrium into an apres-ski themed lounge called “The Lodge.”
 You can sit on Adirondack chairs in front of a gas fire and hope that you didn’t just contract mono from the ski shot you and your friends just downed.